Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 print(noquote("Starting nucleus segmentation..."))
 ~~~

-Engine of our work is a function that processes every image individually.
+Finally, the engine of our work is a function that processes and segmentes every image individually according to the thresholding that we discussed above.
+Note that in the following code, a pixel is only retained if its red value is less than 65%, its green value is less than 60%, and its blue value is above 59.75% (see the values of `r_threshold`, `g_threshold`, and `b_threshold`).

+We will only need to run the first line, since R will automatically perform everything inside this "for loop" for as many files as are in our dataset.
+You should not feel obligated to consult the following lines unless you are interested.

 ~~~ R
 # Loop through each file and process each image individually